twse/random-stuff/README.md

 * **Ubuntu Member Home Pages.htm**: Websites for all Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).
 The beginning paragraph is inspired by the old Netscape people page which was closed in 2008.
 * **ZOE TFOM**: TrueType Unicode font based on the font used in USA/EUR versions of Zone of the Enders: The Fist of Mars (2002), excluding CJK Unified Ideographs.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 A Japanese subset for this font was planned but was cancelled.

+### Pan-European fonts version 6.0
+This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2016).
+In the meantime, this font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Haansoft Hangul NEO).

+This font covers the following diacritics:
+1. All characters of the six Windows Code Pages, i.e. 1252 (Western Europe), 1250 (Central and Eastern Europe), 1257 (Baltic), 1254 (Turkish), 1253 (Greek), 1258 (Vietnamese) and also all characters of eleven macOS Code Pages (US Roman, Celtic, Central Europe, Croatian, Greek, Icelandic, Irish Gaelic, Lappish, Romanian, Southern Europe and Turkish).
+2. All diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc. - see [http://homepage.ntlworld.com/stone-catend/translit.htm](Dr. Anthony Stone's ISO 15919 website)) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Iranian languages (Avestan, Bráhuí, Ishkashimi, Oroshor, Shughni, etc. etc. etc.), etc. etc. etc.
+3. All diacritics required for ISO 9 ("Transliteration of Cyrillic languages into Latin characters": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)

 ## FontCreator Data Files and Registry Keys (HTM file)
 This file includes data files and registry keys for all versions of FontCreator.
 See the Version History on the High-Logic site.